fireicewolf/llava-caption-cli/README.md

 `--recursive`

-Will include all support images format in your input datasets path and its subpath.
+Will include all support images format in your input datasets path and its sub-path.

 `config`